 Within this framework of easy credit, weak growth and weak pricing power, currency instability and low tolerance to shock, returns from equities will be patchy.
+Though central banks may be inclined to keep credit easy, the enormous bond selling task facing the Japanese government will have global implications.
+Higher bond yields detract from the valuation of shares - notably growth companies - which have been a favourite with investors for some time now.
 We believe that money can be made because of the sharp rotation among industries.
-It is not necessary to change one's investment style and participate in the IT euphoria, but rather to continue seeking those companies which will show inherent growth but which are not directly in the spotlight.

-In markets obsessed with a small sub-set of companies, there are many businesses whose shares have fallen to below their long term inherent value.
+It is not necessary to change one's investment style and participate in the information technology euphoria, but rather to continue seeking those companies which will show inherent growth but which are not directly in the spotlight.
+In markets that are obsessed with a small sub-set of companies, there are many businesses whose shares have fallen to below their long term inherent value.